PoC vs Prototype vs MVP: What Startups Need to Know

 2. Prototype: The Early Model

-A prototype is a more refined version of a product.
+A Prototype is a more refined version of a product.
 While a PoC is primarily concerned with feasibility, a prototype is developed to present a visible representation of the product.

 It focuses on creating how the product looks, feels, and behaves with respect to user interactions.
 Prototypes mostly contain some functional features, but they are not fully optimized as market-ready.